jmhatch/GitHub-Training/README.md

 # GitHub Training

-05/12/2020

-##Introduction, terminology, and benefits of git and Github
+Joshua Hatch\
+May 12, 2020

+A repository for materials of NOAA git and GitHub trainng on a NOAA webinar.